Jayensee/LolalyticsExtrapOverride/README.md

+# On February 5th 2024 Lolalytics got a major update that made this kind of override impossible.
+Unfortunately, this means that there is no longer any solution to the problems addressed by this override.
+If any of these solutions get added to Lolalytics I'll add a note on this README.

+# If you've been using the override and you don't use Resource Override for anything else I recommend uninstalling it now.

 # Lolalytics Extrap Override
 ## The 3 item set tabs on Lolalytics and their issues
 This section explains what the 3 tabs on Lolalytics do, as well as the motivation for this project.
 If you don't want to read I have also made a video about it: